Back to blog

 Financial qualification without being invasive

-Franchise investments typically require $100,000 to $500,000+ in liquid capital depending on the brand.
+Many franchises require six figures in liquid capital to qualify, and larger brands can require substantially more.
 You need to target prospects who can afford the investment, but asking about someone’s net worth in a cold email is a fast way to get blocked.

 Instead, use proxy signals for financial qualification: